-• Leverage-based requirements: The UK leverage ratio framework sits in parallel with the risk-weighted capital requirements.
+Leverage-based requirements: The UK leverage ratio framework sits in parallel with the riskweighted capital requirements.
 The calculation determines a ratio based on the relationship between Tier 1 capital and total (i.e. non-risk-weighted) exposures, including off-balance sheet items.
 The leverage ratio does not distinguish between unsecured and secured loans, nor does it recognise the ratio of LTV of secured lending.
-The UK minimum leverage ratio is currently set at 3.25 per cent. of total exposures (excluding central bank reserve exposures).
+The UK minimum leverage ratio is currently set at 3.25 per cent. of total exposures (excluding central bank reserve exposures) and applies to banks with retail deposits of at least £50 billion.
 At least three-quarters of the leverage ratio requirement must be met with CET1 capital and up to one-quarter may be met with Additional Tier 1 capital.
-In addition, the UK leverage ratio framework includes two additional buffers that are to be met using CET1 capital only: an Additional Leverage Ratio Buffer ("ALRB"), applying to the largest UK banks and set at 35 per cent. of the corresponding risk-weighted systemic buffer rate, and a macro-prudential Countercyclical Leverage Buffer ("CCLB"), which is set at 35 per cent. of the corresponding risk-weighted countercyclical buffer (and rounded to the nearest 0.1 per cent., with 0.05 per cent. being rounded up).
+In addition, the UK leverage ratio framework includes two additional buffers that are to be met using CET1 capital only: an Additional Leverage Ratio Buffer ("ALRB"), applying to the largest UK banks and set at 35 per cent. of the corresponding risk-weighted systemic buffer rate, and a macro-prudential Countercyclical Leverage Buffer ("CCLB"), which is set at 35 per cent. of the corresponding riskweighted countercyclical buffer (and rounded to the nearest 0.1 per cent., with 0.05 per cent. being rounded up).

 As at the date of this Prospectus, the Bank and the Group do not have a binding leverage ratio requirement, as the Bank has retail deposits below £50 billion.
 However, the Bank and the Group are subject to a supervisory expectation that they will maintain a minimum 3.25 per cent. leverage ratio as calculated under the UK leverage ratio framework.
-Accordingly, the Bank and the Group monitor and report their leverage ratio on this basis, and as at 31 March 2023, the Bank's (and the Group's) UK leverage ratio as calculated using the PRA definition was 4.1 per cent.
-(31 December 2022: 4.0 per cent. and 31 December 2021: 3.8 per cent.).
+Accordingly, the Bank and the Group monitor and report their leverage ratio on this basis, and as at 30 September 2023, the Bank's (and the Group's) UK leverage ratio as calculated using the PRA definition was 4.2 per cent.
+(30 June 2023: 4.1 per cent.:31 December 2022: 4.0 per cent. and 31 December 2021: 3.8 per cent.).
 Any non-compliance with this leverage ratio expectation may have an adverse effect on the Bank's businesses, operating results, financial condition and prospects.